-For small start-ups and entrepreneurs bringing a product to market can be a daunting and complicated endeavor, but it doesn’t need to be.
-SLIMDESIGN assists its clients big or small to bring their ideas to the consumer.
-Over the years our team has helped bring dozens of products to market, we have gained much knowledge and insights about this process and are more than willing to share our expertise.
+For small start-ups and entrepreneurs bringing a product to market can be a daunting and complicated endeavor, however it doesn’t need to be.
+SLIMDESIGN assists its clients big or small to bring their ideas to the consumer and the markets.
+Over the years, our team has helped bring dozens of products to market, and in the process we have learned and collected many insights, which we are more than willing to share with you.
 The ways in which we can potentially assist the development of your project include; design validation, design for mass production, engineering and mechanical solutions, design ideation and concept generation, prototyping, and more.
 Click here for more information about our design services.

-We also have experience in the world of crowdfunding so we would be more than happy to share with you our experience on how to make your Kickstarter/Indiegogo project reach more people and increase the chances of you getting funded.
-Our most recent example of a Kickstarter project that we helped bring to market is Circa; a smart internet of things alarm clock.
-With our dedicated and experienced design team, we can quickly identify some of the potential problems that may arise further down the product development and then work together on efficiency fixing them.
+We also have experience in the world of crowdfunding so we would be more than happy to share with you our experience on how to make your Kickstarter/Indiegogo project reach more people and increase your chances of getting funded.
+Our most recent example of a Kickstarter project that we helped bring to market is Circa, a smart, internet of things alarm clock.
+With our dedicated and experienced design team, we can quickly identify some of the potential product development problems that may arise further down the line and then work together on efficiency fixing them.

 Going from a working prototype to mass production is a huge step, especially when it’s your first time doing so.
 Just one mistake in the design or manufacturing process can result in huge extra expenses not to mention increasing time to market.
 SLIMDESIGN aims to make this transition as smooth as possible thereby lowering costs, time spent, and of course decreasing the time that your customers have to wait for your product.

-If you need advise, information or just a chat about how we can help you bring your product to market please get in touch!
+If you need advice, information or just a chat about how we can help you bring your product to market please get in touch!

 Tips & Advice